mysmartdefidao/Smart_DeFi_DAO/README.md

 So by introducing new users, you receive your first network reward.
 From then on, even without personally introducing more people, you receive rewards from new users joining your left and right branches through your sub-groups because you created this network, and without you it would not exist.
 You do not need real time balance to earn rewards.
 If you register in a small branch, you receive a reward within less than 1 hour.
 If you register in your larger branch, it is stored on blockchain with no expiration and will be rewarded the moment a user registers in your smaller branch.
-To ensure rewards reach everyone and to maintain balance value stability, there is an income ceiling rule.
+To ensure rewards reach everyone and to maintain balance value stability, there is an Income Limitation Law.
 Each user receives 5 rewards per hour, and the rest overflows to the sub groups.
 Again, dollars are being paid from top to bottom.
 5 reward per hour means $100 per hour, $2,400 per day, and $72,000 per month.
-When your balance exceeds 100, your income ceiling doubles to 10 bonuses per hour.
+When you bring 2 users to a balance of 100, your earning limit doubles to 10 reward per hour.
 In fact, networkers receive full Reward from the first day, and only after their balance exceeds 100 does 10% of their income get deposited into the SBT account.
-This means you receive your first 100 bonuses in full.
+This means you receive your first 100 reward in full.
 Note: This is not a get-rich-quick scheme.
 You are rewarded based on the network you build.
 A balance of 1 gives you 1 reward; a balance of 1000 gives you 1000 rewards.
 Without building a network, there is no network reward everything depends on your activity.
 When the bank's backing exceeds $1 million, you also earn from users buying SBT in the bank.
 Smart Bank rewards are instantaneous, not hourly.
 When someone in your network buys SBT, you instantly receive rewards.
 No balance condition applies, and it doesn’t matter whether the buyer is on your left or right branch.
 The higher your balance, the more SBT you are allowed to buy, and every time your network buys SBT, you receive rewards again from the same individuals.